WhereToPublish/WhereToPublish.github.io/README.md

 - `data.csv` - The source data file containing journal information
 - `index.html` - The web interface that displays the data
+- `favicon.svg` - The SVG favicon used by the website
+- `favicon.ico` - Fallback favicon for browsers that don't support SVG
+- `img/logo.svg` - The SVG logo used in the project
+- `img/logo.png` - The PNG version of the logo
 - `README.md` - This documentation file